Explore the Levels of Change Management

 Active and Visible Sponsorship

-During the webinar Bridging the Gap: Strengthening Executive Engagement in Change Initiatives, three Prosci leaders discuss the skills, attributes and strategies change professionals can cultivate to better align with executives’ expectations and priorities.
+During the webinar Bridging the Gap: Strengthening Executive Engagement in Change Initiatives, three Prosci leaders discussed the skills, attributes and strategies change professionals can cultivate to better align with executives’ expectations and priorities.

 1. Provide the sponsor with ongoing support